Skip to main content

 Keep escalation chains short.
 More than three tiers signals a process that is not well-defined.

-When an assignment processes many cases, the Activity Inbox becomes a bottleneck.
-The Case Queue is the right tool for managing exceptions across high-volume workflows.
+When an agent processes many cases, Requests becomes a bottleneck.
+The Queue is the right tool for managing exceptions across high-volume workflows.

 Triage pattern